 She has since written articles in the Australian Cyber Security Magazine, highlighting issues surrounding the lack of women in STEM and the importance and role of diversity in teaching methods and diverse human-focused content.
 Emily has also put her expertise into developing and hosting training workshops in cyber to engage the next generation.
 Emily continues to speak truth to power by raising shortfalls and challenges with training institutions regarding cyber degrees and learning, including her experience of the lack of emphasis on soft skills needed in the industry.
 “It’s about ensuring the next generation is fully supported to go into the field and take flight.”

 Before entering the industry, Emily completed a work-integrated learning program as the final part of her degree.
 She was teamed with a fellow student to run a project from initiation to completion, integrating a threat intelligence platform that would help identify incoming risks.
 Emily says she really hit her stride through this project.
-Her abilities in gathering, project planning, solution analysis and relationship management saw her lead the initiative, engaging confidently with senior stakeholders and use her skills to axe tech talk and jargon to hold conversations with non-technical stakeholders.
+Her abilities in gathering, project planning, solution analysis and relationship management saw her lead the initiative, engaging confidently with senior stakeholders and using her skills to axe tech talk and jargon to hold conversations with non-technical stakeholders.

-It was an opportunity to prove her point around the range of skills required to be a tech professional and the need for diversity in IT, she says.
+It was an opportunity to prove her point about the range of skills required to be a tech professional and the need for diversity in IT, she says.
 Her work impacted the way those involved defined technical skills and what is really required of cyber security professionals.
 The project, Emily says, was also enhanced by a more holistic development approach.

 - Volunteering for P-Tech, where Emily assists in the education and engagement of high school students into STEM careers through the writing and grading of cyber security assignments and providing support and expert guidance